ETC5513-2025/assignment-3-reproducible-reporting-alz-alliance/README.md

 - **Research Question:** Why and when do startups fail?

 ## Project Output
-- `Assignment_3.pdf` - The final project report renderred in PDF
+- `Assignment_3.pdf` - The final project report rendered in PDF
 - `docs/index.html` - The reproducible project presentation, which can be accessed directly at [`https://tinyurl.com/ALZ-presentation`](https://tinyurl.com/ALZ-presentation)

 ## Project Folder Structure